 Get a little spooky this fall!
 With Halloween right around the corner, now is the perfect time to get in touch with your ghoulish side.
 The Greater Adirondack Ghost & Tour Company in the Adirondack Coast Region will take you on lantern-lit walking tours of spooky graveyards and haunted locations.
 From slain soldiers to mad scientists, the Adirondacks holds plenty of bone-chilling secrets and stories to be told.

 Kick the goosebumps up a notch at Six Flags Great Escape's Fright Fest in the Lake George Region.
-For one month, from September 29 to October 28, the zombies and ghouls come out to play!
+For one month, from October 1-30 (select dates), the zombies and ghouls come out to play!
 After the sun goes down, Six Flags Great Escape turns into a great big haunted horror-land.
 Special haunted houses and fright zones are available for those looking to test their limits, but visitors should be warned – there's no place to hide!

 Fall has its own distinctive taste, and in the Adirondacks that includes wine and ciders.
 Apple cider is a staple of fall, and hard cider kicks the warm, fuzzy feelings up a notch.
 When the air begins to turn cool and crisp, cozying up in a blanket with a glass of wine in your hand is pure bliss.
 The Adirondack Coast Region is ripe with wineries and cideries for you to tour and taste.
 If it's grapes you crave, try Highlands Vineyard, on the shores of Lake Champlain, or get a taste of both at Elf Farm Winery & ADK Hard Cider in Plattsburgh, NY.